Waring & Gillow: 1900 Great Exhibition

 In 1900 Waring & Gillow were tasked with the decoration of the British pavilion of the Paris Exhibition which was being overseen by British architect Edwin Lutyens.
 The success of their presentation cemented professional relationships with makers and clients around the world in addition to new workshops in Paris.

 First World War

 During the First World War the Lancaster factory was turned over to war production, making ammunition chests for the Navy and propellers for De Havilland DH9 aircraft.
 They also established a large tent-manufacturing facility of 8,000 workers on the now closed former exhibition site at White City (the former Machinery Hall), London.

 From a manufacturing base in Cambridge Row workers made tents, gas masks for horses and aircraft wings.
 The company also manufactured ammunition belts for use with machine guns, nosebags for horses and protective clothing for use during gas attacks.

+It still provided their services during the conflict, being in charge of decorating the majority of the interiors of the Ortíz-Basualdo Palace in Buenos Aires, Argentina, property of Daniel Ortíz-Basualdo and his wife, Mercedes Zapiola-Eastman de Ortíz-Basualdo, between 1912-1918 (now the French Embassy in Buenos Aires).

 1920s

 Towards the end of the 1920s Waring & Gillow opened a new, experimental modern art department and enlisted Russian designer Serge Chermayeff as director.
 Chermayeff partnered with French designer Paul Follot who was working as the head of Waring & Gillow in Paris.
 Together they attempted to bring a progressive Art Deco edge to the company and in 1928 they opened the large exhibition Modern Art in Decoration and Furnishing in London.
 It consisted of 68 decorated and furnished rooms situated on the 4th and 5th floors of the Oxford Street building.
 The exhibition ran from November 1928 to January 1929.